 However, the trustees (or committee) of an incorporated charity can still be liable, at least in some circumstances:

 - As agent for an undisclosed principal, if a charity’s creditor is not aware that the charity is incorporated,

 - If in breach of their duties to the charity, a Court may hold them personally accountable, and

-- As discussed in my 23 March 2012 article, on liquidation of an incorporated charity, Part 16, Companies Act 1993 applies, with potential personal liability if proper accounting records are not kept or where trustees have “misapplied, or retained, or become liable or accountable for, money or property of the [charity], or been guilty of negligence, default, or breach of duty or trust” in relation to the charity, and both of these sections would have applied in the factual circumstances in the White & Ors case.
+- As discussed in my Article Personal Liability of those in Governance , on liquidation of an incorporated charity, Part 16, Companies Act 1993 applies, with potential personal liability if proper accounting records are not kept or where trustees have “misapplied, or retained, or become liable or accountable for, money or property of the [charity], or been guilty of negligence, default, or breach of duty or trust” in relation to the charity, and both of these sections would have applied in the factual circumstances in the White & Ors case.